 The Add-on Assembly Kit as a Service is responsible for registering and publishing the add-on product.
-It is accessible via APIs with an S-User.
+It is accessible via APIs with a technical communication user.

 With these SAP tools the assembled add-on deliveries are deployed to ABAP systems, for example into the installation test system.

 In order to verify that the delivery packages included in the add-on product version being built are installable, a target vector is published in "test" scope.
 In the Integration Tests stage an ABAP system of service plan